-Organised by Live Life Aberdeenshire in partnership with Aberdeenshire Sports Council, the seminar will include headline speakers, presentations, skills and learning workshops on mental health, funding, inclusion and social media.
+Organised by Live Life Aberdeenshire in partnership with Aberdeenshire Sports Council, the conference will include skills and learning workshops on mental health, funding, inclusion and social media.

-"A 2020 Vision for Your Club" will take place at The Axis Centre in Newmachar from 10am to 3pm on Saturday 28th March.
+"A 2020 Vision for Your Club" will take place at The Axis Centre from 10am to 3pm on Saturday 28th March.

-A series of workshops will also be offered to help develop skills, provide up-to-date information and conversation on the some key topics relevant to clubs:
+A series of workshops will help develop skills, provide up-to-date information and conversation on the some key topics relevant to clubs: